-The new features will ensure that the dam is secure in any extreme weather events.
-They will remain in place until permanent reconstruction of the dam is undertaken.
+The new features will ensure that the spillway is secure in any extreme weather events.
+They will remain in place until permanent reconstruction of the auxiliary spillway is undertaken.

 Toddbrook Reservoir is fed by a stream, Todd Brook, which is diverted at the head of the reservoir to either feed into the reservoir or along a bypass channel.
 The bypass channel runs along the north west edge of the reservoir before feeding directly into the River Goyt.

 After the emergency in August 2019, the masonry weir at the inlet channel was raised with the installation of mesh baskets filled with sandbags.
-In 2020, these will be replaced by a footbridge incorporating sluice gates, to provide a higher degree of control over water flows.
+In 2020, these will be replaced by a new structure, potentially incorporating a footbridge, to provide a greater degree of control over water flows.

-The Trust will continue to monitor the bypass channel closely, with expert hydrologists having carried out extensive modelling to assess the topography and the maximum capacity at all points along its course.
+The Trust will continue to monitor the bypass channel closely.
 During normal weather conditions, while the reservoir remains drained, all flow is sent down the bypass channel ie, none into the reservoir.

-Following intense heavy rainfall at the end of July 2019, several concrete panels on the Toddbrook dam spillway became dislodged.
-Around 1,500 residents of Whaley Bridge were evacuated from their homes for six nights as a safety precaution.
+Following intense heavy rainfall at the end of July 2019, several concrete panels on the Toddbrook dam spillway collapsed.
+Around 1,500 residents of Whaley Bridge were evacuated from their homes for up to six nights as a safety precaution.
 Trust staff and volunteers worked around the clock with the local emergency services, including Derbyshire Fire & Rescue, Derbyshire Police and the Environment Agency, to stabilise the dam wall.

 Over a billion litres of water were pumped from the reservoir during this emergency phase and water levels continue to remain nearly empty while the dam is repaired.
 This is likely to take several years.